 Mind the step, these stairs are very dangerous.

 These are very nice headphones but they are very expensive.

 It is inappropriate to wear pyjamas outside the house.

-Now let’s check your understanding with this short exercise.
+Now, I have a short exercise for you to check your understanding of English uncountable and plural nouns.
 Correct the mistakes, type your answers in the comments below.
+Don’t be shy!

-5. My sister gave me some good advice.
+- My sister gave me some good advices.